Prangyaparimita/EduQuery-AI-Chatbot/README.md

 - GitHub (version control)

 **How to Run**
+Please click the link below to access the chatbot.
 (https://eduquery-ai-chatbot.onrender.com/)
 As it is deployed in render website so it will take 1min to load as its a free service.